Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Introduction

 \section{Introduction}

-The technology of artificial intelligence is developing rapidly and its application brings many conveniences to our daily life nowadays.
+\IEEEPARstart{T}he technology of artificial intelligence is developing rapidly and its application brings many conveniences to our daily life nowadays.
 For example, in the field of image recognition, deep neural networks (DNNs) assist in applications such as face and fingerprint recognition, biomedical diagnosis, and extracting useful information from massive datasets of images.
-However, building such a model requires a massive amount of data for training, and this may contain sensitive information.
-Some studies have noted that models tend to remember training data \cite{song2017machine}, and as more research is done, the issue of privacy leakage in deep learning models is also gradually revealed \cite{tramer2016stealing}\cite{papernot2018sok}\cite{he2020towards}.
+However, building such a model requires massive data for training, which may contain private or sensitive information.
+Some studies have noted that models tend to memorize the training data\cite{song2017machine}\cite{tramer2016stealing}\cite{papernot2018sok}\cite{he2020towards}.

-The model inversion attack (MIA) is a type of privacy attack that aims to regenerate data to represent training data, input data, or sensitive attributes by accessing the trained target model \cite{fredrikson2014privacy}\cite{fredrikson2015model}\cite{yang2019neural}.
+The model inversion attack (MIA) is a type of privacy attack that aims to regenerate data to represent training data, input data, or sensitive attributes by accessing the target model \cite{fredrikson2014privacy}\cite{fredrikson2015model}\cite{yang2019neural}.
+For instance, the face image of a target individual in the training set can be recovered by a face recognition model, similarly, the input face image can be reconstructed from the prediction vector produced by the face recognition model.
+Or sensitive attributes of an individual's genome can be inferred by a medical prediction model\cite{fredrikson2014privacy}.
 Unlike membership inference \cite{shokri2017membership} and model extraction attacks \cite{tramer2016stealing}, MIA concentrates on recovering data closely resembling the private data itself.
-For instance, the face image of a target individual in the training set can be recovered by a face recognition model, similarly, the input face image can be reconstructed from the prediction vector produced by the face recognition model.
-Or sensitive attributes of an individual's genome can be inferred by a medical prediction model.
+Existing model inversion attacks can be classified into two types based on the attacker's background knowledge: the white-box and the black-box scenarios.